micahalles/intro-to-clojure-and-tdd/README.md

 When the auto-runner finds an incomplete koan, it will print it and the file + line number where you can find it.
 Go ahead and open that file.
 The `__` is a placeholder for you to write a little bit of Clojure which completes the Koan.

 The second command, `./script/repl` will launch an interactive console in which you can try out snippets of clojure.
 Try typing `(+ 1 1)` in the repl terminal and press enter.

+For more info on the koans visit https://github.com/functional-koans/clojure-koans and read the README.
+Feel free to skip over any talk about the lein command and Leiningen if you were able to successfully get the koans running from the unpacked zip file.

+Each koan is executed like an individual unit test would be when using a TDD approach to software development.
+Each is attempting to prove a single principle of the Clojure runtime and once you add the missing element to make it pass the runner, and you, can move on to the next koan.

+If at any point you get stuck or would like some help, feel free to walk up to Micah, Drew, Jesse, or Chris or raise your hand and one of us will come by as soon as we can :)

 ## Resources